doblerone/QA-DKRZ_FPSCONV/README.rst

 and which results to expect; the QA-checker needs to know where to find these tables; one may either use the "official" tables that are provided with the checker (our default here) or use modified tables at alternative locations.
-Run the following command which creates mandatory config file under ``$HOME/.qa-dkrz/config.txt`` whith the location of the tables; when run for the first time or when no config file is found it asks for the location of the QA-tables::
+Run the following command which creates a mandatory config file under ``$HOME/.qa-dkrz/config.txt`` whith the location of the tables; when run for the first time or when no config file is found it asks for the location of the QA-tables::